mikematics22800/Node-SQL-Employee-Tracker/README.md

 ```

 ## Usage
-After installation, you may edit schema.sql to your specifications and run ` run `node index.js` and you'll be prompted to select one of the following operations:
+After installation, you may edit schema.sql to your specifications and run `node index.js` and you'll be prompted to select one of the following operations:
 - View All Employees
 - Add Employee
 - Update Employee Role